PurpleBooth/git-moves-together/README.md

 See the [releases
 page](https://github.com/PurpleBooth/git-moves-together/releases/latest)
-we build for linux and mac (all x86_64), alternatively use brew
+we build for linux and mac, alternatively use brew

 ``` shell,skip()
 brew install PurpleBooth/repo/git-moves-together